 In 2013/14, Burnett's Daggers were inconsistent and were a little flattered by a final position of 9th in League Two, just two places, but a massive 11 points off a play off place.
 The loss of top scorer Rhys Murphy and talismanic winger Zavon Hines to injury in the second half of the season led to a slump in home form in particular, just one game won at Victoria Road after New Years Day.
 In the cups, the Daggers made it to the third round of the Johnstone's Paint Trophy, losing at Peterborough United, but bowed out at the first stage of the FA and Capital One cups.

-2014/15 has been another strange season with the Daggers bumping along the bottom of the division and dismal to watch at home up to the New Year, a situation,which, coupled with exits at the first stage of all three cups including a shockng loss to Conference strugglers Southport in the FA Cup, actually had the normally docile Daggers fans baying for Wayne Burnett to be sacked.
-A much better second half of the season has seen the Daggers climb into mid table mediocraty and somehow now has Burnett calling the tune on whether he accepts a new contract or not.
+2014/15 was been another strange season with the Daggers bumping along the bottom of the division and dismal to watch at home up to the New Year, a situation which, coupled with exits at the first stage of all three cups including a shockng loss to Conference strugglers Southport in the FA Cup, actually had the normally docile Daggers fans baying for Wayne Burnett to be sacked.
+A much better second half of the season has seen the Daggers climb into mid table mediocraty and a 14th place finish leading to a new two year contract for Burnett.
 As a wise man used to say, "it's a funny old game Saint."

-The only real highlights have been an unbelievable 6-6 draw with Championship Brentford in the Capital One Cup (lost on penalties), the form of verteran striker Jamie Cureton and the discovery of the heir to Robbo, Mark Cousins in goal.
+The only real highlights were an unbelievable 6-6 draw with Championship Brentford in the Capital One Cup (lost on penalties), the form of verteran striker Jamie Cureton and the discovery of the heir to Robbo, Mark Cousins in goal.

 here to see a list of the honours won by Dagenham & Redbridge FC

 here to see Dagenham & Redbridge's season-by-season record

 here to see Dagenham & Redbridge's club records

 here to see details of the men that have managed Dagenham & Redbridge

 here to see a history of Dagenham & Redbridge's home, Victoria Road